James W. C. Pennington: Ministry and social justice work

 Pennington happened to be in Scotland when the Fugitive Slave Law of 1850 was passed, which increased the risk to him as a fugitive from the South.
 It required even law enforcement and officials in such free states as New York to cooperate in the capture and prosecution of fugitive slaves, and was biased in favor of slave catchers and masters.
 Bounties were offered for slaves' capture and documentation requirements were light, making it easy for slave catchers even to take free persons.
 Although Pennington was called to New York in 1850 to serve the Shiloh Presbyterian Church, he feared returning while at such risk.
 Hooker worked with abolitionists in England to raise money to purchase Pennington from Tilghman's estate (the planter had died).
 Friends of Pennington in Dunse, Berwickshire raised the funds.
 Hooker briefly took legal "ownership" of Pennington in order to legally manumit him in New York.

 While remaining in the British Isles for nearly two years for his safety, Pennington traveled widely there and in Europe, speaking and raising money for the abolition cause.
-He had completed his memoir, entitled The Fugitive Blacksmith, which was first published in 1849 in London.
+He had completed writing his memoir, The Fugitive Blacksmith, which was first published in 1849 in London.
 This slave narrative recounted his journey from slavery to the status of educated minister.

-While in Europe, Pennington was awarded an honorary doctorate by the University of Heidelberg, the first African American to be so honored.
+While in Europe, Pennington was awarded an honorary doctorate by the University of Heidelberg, becoming the first African American to be so honored.

-After returning to the United States, Pennington helped form a committee to protest the segregation of the New York City (including Brooklyn) street car system.
+After returning to the United States, Pennington helped form a committee to protest the segregation of the New York City public transit system.
 Schoolteacher Elizabeth Jennings had been arrested in 1854 for using a street car reserved for whites.
 Several private companies operated all the street cars; they required blacks to sit in segregated seating.
 Defended by young attorney Chester A. Arthur, Jennings won her case in February 1855 in the Brooklyn Circuit Court, after a three-day trial covered by the New York Times.

 When Pennington was arrested and convicted in 1859 for riding in a "white only" street car operated by another company, he was represented by the Legal Rights Association.
 It had been formed by Elizabeth's father Thomas L. Jennings.
 He challenged the system successfully and on appeal, gained an 1855 ruling by the State Supreme Court that such racial segregation was illegal and must end.
 By 1865, after starts and stops, all the street car companies had desegregated their systems.

 Civil War and after

-Pennington identified as a pacifist, but during the American Civil War (1861-1865), he helped recruit black troops for the Union Army.
+Pennington identified as a pacifist, but during the American Civil War (1861–1865), he helped recruit black troops for the Union Army.
 When the war was over, he served for a short time as a minister in Natchez, Mississippi.
 Next he was called to Portland, Maine, where he served for three years.

 Early in 1870, he returned to the South, where he had been appointed by the Presbyterian Church to serve in Florida.
 He organized an African-American congregation in Jacksonville.
 He died there on October 22, 1870, after a short illness.